+AMWUA MANAGEMENT BOARD

+INFORMATION SUMMARY

+April 10, 2024

+Implications of Current Colorado River Negotiations

+ANNUAL PLAN REFERENCE

+Colorado River Transition

+Assist, monitor, and coordinate the impacts of reduced Colorado River water to ensure our members' interests are forefront.

+Strategic Plan: Facilitate our Strength in Numbers, Collaborate and Advocate for Solutions, Safeguard Water Supplies, Prepare for Impacts of Drought & Shortage, Minimize Financial Impact

+SUMMARY

-MANAGEMENT BOARD INFORMATION SUMMARY March 13, 2024 Colorado River Negotiations ANNUAL PLAN REFERENCE Colorado River Transition Assist, monitor, and coordinate the impacts of reduced Colorado River water to ensure our members' interests are forefront.
-Strategic Plan: Facilitate our Strength in Numbers, Collaborate and Advocate for Solutions, Safeguard Water Supplies, Prepare for Impacts of Drought & Shortage, Minimize Financial Impact SUMMARY The Lower Basin States have submitted to the U.S. Bureau of Reclamation an alternative proposal for Reclamation to include in its draft Environmental Impact Statement for the Post 2026 operational guidelines for the Colorado River.
+Last month, the Lower Basin States submitted to the U.S. Bureau of Reclamation an alternative proposal for Reclamation to include in its draft Environmental Impact Statement for the Post 2026 operational guidelines for the Colorado River.
 The Lower Basin States proposal considers a new approach for managing the Colorado River by shifting from balancing Lake Powell and Lake Mead to viewing those reservoirs and others on the river as one holistic system.
 The Upper Basin States have submitted their own alternative proposal, which highlights the differences among the Colorado River Basin States.

+AMWUA staff took a closer look at these proposals to analyze the potential implications for the AMWUA cities.
+AMMWUA staff will present to the Management Board about the implications of current Colorado River negotiations and the alternative proposals.

+RECOMMENDATION

-AMWUA staff will provide an overview about the current Colorado River negotiations and the alternative proposals.
-RECOMMENDATION The AMWUA Management Board is requested to ask questions and discuss the Colorado River negotiations.
+The AMWUA Management Board is requested to ask questions and discuss the Colorado River negotiations.